Phantas0s/hugo-theme-casper/README.md

-# CASPER theme for hugo
+# CASPER theme for hugo - modified for my need

 Casper is a single-column theme for [Hugo](http://gohugo.io/).